Visual Representation Alignment for Multimodal Large Language Models: Conclusion

 \section{Conclusion}

 In this work, we propose \ours, a simple yet effective regularization strategy that aligns the internal visual representations of MLLMs with those from pre-trained vision foundation models.
-Our approach helps preserve fine-grained visual semantics that are often discarded under text-only supervision, thereby enabling more accurate spatial reasoning and object grounding.
-Extensive experiments across diverse benchmarks validate the effectiveness and generality of our method, showing that visual representation alignment improves both performance and training efficiency in multimodal learning.
+Our approach helps preserve fine-grained visual semantics often discarded under text-only supervision, thereby enabling more accurate spatial reasoning and object grounding.